 Is there new construction planned in your area, or are there no plans for development in the near future?

-How many electricians will your company be competing with in the area?
+How many electricians will your company be competing within the area?

-What services are the competitors offering, and is the market over saturated for that type of work?
+What services are the competitors offering, and is the market over-saturated for that type of work?

 What is the income rate of the area your business will be in?

-And once you know who your target audience is, make sure you get off on the right foot with great communication.
+Once you know who your target audience is, make sure you get off on the right foot with great communication.
 To help, we’ve put together 10 free templates for you to download!

-2. You’ll need to create a solid business plan.
+2. You’ll need to create a solid business plan